After childbirth, hemorrhoids came out.

 Acute hemorrhoids

-There are 3 degrees of acute hemorrhoids, depending on the severity of inflammation in the anal area:
+There are 3 degrees of acute hemorrhoids depending on the severity of inflammation in the anal area:

-chronic hemorrhoids
+Chronic hemorrhoids

 Before starting a conversation about the symptoms of chronic hemorrhoids, I would like to mention its asymptomatic stage, when there are no characteristic signs of this disease, and nothing bothers the pregnant woman.
 But with a special proctological examination, the presence of hemorrhoids is revealed.
-Thanks to this examination during pregnancy, the doctor has the opportunity to prevent exacerbation of hemorrhoids in the postpartum period.
+Thanks to such an examination during pregnancy, the doctor has the opportunity to prevent exacerbation of hemorrhoids in the postpartum period.

 There are 4 stages of chronic hemorrhoids: